-Juan Sanchez is a Professor of English at UCLA and a former President's Postdoctoral Fellow at UC Berkeley.
+Juan Sanchez is an Assistant Professor of English at UCLA and a former President's Postdoctoral Fellow at UC Berkeley.
 Since receiving his Ph.D. from the University of Notre Dame in 2006, Juan has become an accomplished academic, publishing essays in book collections, journals, and other publishing venues.
 With extensive experience in education, including teaching lower- and upper-division college courses and SAT and GRE test preparation, Juan is most importantly an inspired educator with a proven track record for success.

-Evelyn Boria-Rivera earned her Ph.D. from the University of Notre Dame in 2008 and is now serving as a three-year postdoctoral fellow at UCLA in the department of English.
+Evelyn Boria-Rivera earned her Ph.D. from the University of Notre Dame in 2009 and is now serving as a fellow at UCLA in the department of English.
 After teaching at New York University (NYU) in 2007 as a visiting scholar, Evelyn was selected for a one year fellowship at the Chicana/Latina Research Center at UC Davis.
 As a teacher, Evelyn has served as a guest lecturer in the Boston and Amherst areas and taught a number of courses at Emerson College, University of Notre Dame, and NYU.

 Madison is a Bay Area native with seven years of experience in education.
 She holds a B.A. in English from Lewis and Clark College, where she attended on scholarship, and has worked as an educator and manager in the U.S. and overseas.
 In her free time, she likes to hike, read, and write short stories.